sandialabs/slycat/docs/setup-server.rst

 ^^^^^^^^^^^^^^^^

 * allowed-markings - List of marking types that may be assigned to models.
-* plugins - List of directories from which plugins will be loaded.
+* plugins - List of filesystem plugin locations.
+You may specify individual .py files to be loaded, or directories.
+Every .py file will be loaded from a directory, but directories are *not* searched recursively.
 Relative paths are relative to the slycat-web-server.py executable.
 * server-admins - List of users allowed to administer the Slycat server.
 Server administrators have full read/write access to all projects, regardless of project ACLs.